Also in the Direct Debit Resource Centre:

 Paperless Direct Debit Script

-All Paperless Direct Debit users must follow a prescribed process when signing up payers without the use of a paper Direct Debit Instruction.
+All Service Users operating Paperless Direct Debit must follow a prescribed process when signing up Payers without the use of a paper Direct Debit Instruction.
 This process is known as a Paperless Direct Debit script.
-All Paperless Direct Debit scripts must be Scheme compliant and signed off by your sponsor bank before use.
+All Paperless Direct Debit scripts must be Scheme-compliant and signed off by the sponsor bank before use.

 Key steps of all Paperless Direct Debit scripts are;